-Pamela A. Cogdal, Ph.D., Clinical Associate Professor, Southern Illinois University, Carbondale (1989).
+Pamela A. Cogdal, Ph.D., Clinical Professor, Southern Illinois University, Carbondale (1989).
 Career and work-life balance, practice outcomes, assessment, suicide prevention, and couples/relationship issues.
+Dr. Cogdal is the Counseling Division Director, and Coordinator of Internship and Practicum for all Counseling programs.

 Chi Li, Ph.D., Assistant Professor, Old Dominion University (2019).
 Primary research interest is counselor education and supervision, especially around supervisee disclosure in supervision, deliberate practice in counseling, supervision and research training.
 Additional research interests include measurement development in counseling and supervision and integrated behavioral healthcare.